-3.2.1 MEMBERSHIP OF SUPERVISORY BOARDS.
+3.2.1 SUPERVISORY BOARD ACTIVITIES.

-- Rolando Benedick: Board Chairman of Manor Sud, member of the Boards of Directors of Barry Callebaut, MCH Messe Schweiz AG and Galfa Group. - Markus Fiechter: member of the Boards of Directors of Barry Callebaut and Minibar AG.
+- Rolando Benedick: Board Chairman of Manor Sud, member of the Boards of Directors of MCH Group AG and Galfa Group Paris, Chairman of the governing body of the Freiwilliger Museums-verein, Basel, Chairman of the Leopard Club, Locarno, Chairman of the supervisory board of the Valora pension fund and the Valora employer's foundation, both of which have their registered offices in Muttenz. - Markus Fiechter: member of the Boards of Directors of Barry Callebaut and Minibar AG.
 Member of the Supervisory Board of the Swiss Federal Foundation for the Furtherance of the Swiss Economy through Scientific Research (in German, "Eidgenössische Stiftung zur Förderung schweizerischer Volkswirtschaft durch wissenschaftliche Forschung"), Zurich - Bernhard Heusler: member of various professional organisations, member of the Boards of Directors of various non-exchange-listed trading and service SMEs. - Franz Julen: Vice-Chairman of the Supervisory Board of the Union of Groups of Independent Retailers of Europe (UGAL), a non-profit international organisation. - Conrad Löffel: member of the Boards of Directors of Adimmo AG and Swiss Federal Railways